School governors have 3 core functions:

 I graduated from the University of York with a degree in History in 2013.
 In 2014, I joined the Teach First Leadership Development Programme and was placed in a school in west London.
-In 2016, I moved to Radnor House, Twickenham, where I was promoted to be Head of History & Politics in addition to running the gifted and talented programme.
+I have since worked in four different schools and am currently Head of History & Politics at St Paul’s School.

 Having worked across both the state and independent sectors, and with a keen interest in education policy, I have developed a good understanding of the challenges and opportunities schools face in the current moment.
 I also believe deeply in the central role primary schools can play in transforming the lives of young people and in properly preparing them to thrive in secondary education and beyond.

 Emma Lewis – Headteacher

 I have been the Headteacher at Heathmere Primary School since January 2013.
 I grew up locally and taught in Sutton, Birmingham and Sandwell before coming to Heathmere.

 I led the school's journey from Requiring Improvement to Good while honouring a commitment to build a sustainable model of school improvement for the children and community of Roehampton.